cap-js-community/mtx-tool/docs/tenant-registry/index.md

 ## Offboarding

 Offboarding is the process of removing a tenant from the registry.
-Tenants, i.e., customer subaccount admins or test subaccounts admins will usually trigger this process themselves in the BTP cockpit by unsubscribing from an xsapp.
+Tenants, i.e. customer subaccount admins or test subaccounts admins will usually trigger this process themselves in the BTP cockpit by unsubscribing from an xsapp.
 In rare cases you, as the xsapp maintainer, may want to trigger this offboarding for a tenant.
 To achieve this run `mtx --registry-offboard <tenant_id>`.